 Beyond the scope of paper records, the Health Board has the opportunity to utilise iFIT™ to track medical devices, beds, pharmaceutical supplies, pathology samples and vulnerable patients.
 This will offer further cost efficiencies, improve the service provided to the patient and reduce clinical risk.

-To find out more about iFIT™ and its current use across the health sector, please visit the dedicated Idox Health product page.
+To find out more about iFIT™ and its current use across the health sector, please visit the dedicated Idox Health solutions page.